Salvation Army assistance programs Dakota County Minnesota.

 Food assistance is a specialty of the Salvation Army.
-They provide services that range from food stamp benefit application sites to pantries and holiday meals.
+They provide services that range from food stamp benefit application sites to pantries (see below) and free holiday meals.

 Families may apply for public aid, including food stamps and related benefits at Salvation Army social service sites in Dakota County.
 Case mangers and social workers can provide assistance in filling out applications as well as eligibility pre-screening.